nteract/papermill/docs/usage-cli.rst

     Usage: papermill [OPTIONS] NOTEBOOK_PATH OUTPUT_PATH

-      This utility executes a single notebook on a container.
+      This utility executes a single notebook in a subprocess.

       Papermill takes a source notebook, applies parameters to the source notebook, executes the notebook with the specified kernel, and saves the output in the destination notebook.

+      The NOTEBOOK_PATH and OUTPUT_PATH can now be replaced by `-` representing stdout and stderr, or by the presence of pipe inputs / outputs.
+Meaning that

+      `<generate input>... | papermill | ...<process output>`

+      with `papermill - -` being implied by the pipes will read a notebook from stdin and write it out to stdout.

     Options:
       -p, --parameters TEXT...
 Parameters to pass to the parameters cell.